 ACTS OF ENGAGEMENT

 All posts to links must have a savvy introduction IN YOUR OWN WORDS that provides context by describing the link and enticing the reader to click, while refraining from overselling.
 Don’t just post a URL by itself.
-When posting a link, copy the full permalink URL from the address bar.

 How to find interesting links?
-You can choose content from digital journalism blogs like Nieman Journalism Lab, Poynter, Columbia Journalism Review, Mashable, Lost Remote, Tech Crunch; or from individual digital journalists like Brian Stelter, Hannah Wise, Amanda Zamora, Wesley Lowery, Elise Hu, Jennifer Brandel, Monica Guzman, the list goes on …
+You can choose content from digital journalism blogs like Nieman Journalism Lab, Poynter, Columbia Journalism Review, Mashable, Tech Crunch; or from individual digital journalists like Brian Stelter, Hannah Wise, Amanda Zamora, Wesley Lowery, Elise Hu, Jennifer Brandel, Monica Guzman, the list goes on …

-How to receive credit for your push posts: Copy the Twitter permalink from your Power Tweet by clicking “expand” or “view summary” on the tweet and then clicking “details” next to the time stamp.
+How to receive credit for your Power Tweets: Copy the Twitter permalink from your Power Tweet by clicking “expand” or “view summary” on the tweet and then clicking “details” next to the time stamp.
 Log on to the course blog and call up your individual page.
 Insert a hyperlink onto whatever Power Tweet you are submitting.
 Click Update.
 Then click “View Page” to make sure your link works.